Why does my phone die so fast – how to fix the issue |Tech-addict

 7. Old phone battery

 It is not always the apps or settings that affect your phone’s battery life.
 If your phone’s battery has become old and worn out, it is likely to drain faster.
+A faulty battery can also cause rapid battery drain, so checking battery health is important.
 As with all devices, when the battery gets old it won’t be as good as it once was.
 After about 2-3 years (depending on the model of the phone), your battery will no longer be able to function with its original maximum capacity and it may need replacement.
 You can check the battery performance of your phone by going to ‘Settings’ and then ‘Battery.’
 It will show the maximum capacity of your battery and how much it’s lost from 100%.
+Keeping your phone’s software and phone’s operating system up to date can help maintain your battery’s life and improve performance.

 Perhaps the easiest way to figure out if your phone battery needs to be replaced is by noticing how often you need to recharge it throughout the day.
 If you have to recharge your battery in the middle of the day or more than once a day, that’s a sure sign that your battery needs replacement.